idrissbado/Learn-how-to-build-package-in-R-/README.md

 }
 This function uses tidy evaluation by embracing ({{) unquoted variable names.
-Let’s add the compute_corr function to ralph.
+Let’s add the compute_corr function to firstpackage.

 usethis::use_r("compute_corr")